CJMoneyBags/CSE-310-Portfolio/Week1/Setup Portfolio/README.md

 # Development Environment

-{I used Atom editor to write my code as it is the native editor for Github}
+{I used Atom editor to write my code, I also used Visual Studio Code Editor to test if my Code worked}

 {Python is the only programming language used.}